 You are in the CarrTracks website Picture Gallery.

 For this series we will follow the Southern Pacific's Siskiyou Line from near Eugene, Oregon south to Gazelle, California.
 The line was built around 1887.
 This was the original SP line into Oregon, but became a secondary line with the opening of the Natron Cutoff in 1926.
 With the SP concentrating most of its attention on the mainlines, the Siskiyou Line retained the semaphore signals and train order operations.
 The line was sold to the Central Oregon and Pacific Railroad in late 1994.
 There were usually two and sometimes up to four trains a day.
 So catching a train was hit or miss.
-For the most part, railroad operations was hauling empties in to a variety of lumber mills, woodchips north to paper mills at Toledo and Halsey, OR and finished lumber (plywood and boards) out.
+For the most part, railroad operations consisted of bringing empties in to a variety of lumber mills, hauling woodchips north to paper mills at Toledo and Halsey, OR and moving finished lumber (plywood and boards) out.

 All pictures in this series are on disks 22, 23, and 24.
 You can purchase a disk and printout any of the pictures for your own use to dress up your train room or add color to a house that just cries out for more train pictures.